Tour Length

 South Africa Camping Safaris

 There’s no better way to spend your holiday than going on a South Africa camping safari.
 This is an incredible country to visit in whatever way you travel.
-It has some of the best wildlife watching you can experience anywhere in southern Africa, and there are so many beautiful landscapes to enjoy as well.
+It has some of the best wildlife viewing you can experience anywhere in southern Africa, and there are so many beautiful landscapes to enjoy as well.
 But camping will give you a whole extra layer of enjoyment by really helping you to feel close to nature.
 It’s a big and varied country and there’s so much to see here that any trip, camping or otherwise, will require careful planning so that you can make the most of the time you have available.
 But wherever you go, you have so much to look forward to.

 -